OpenSkool/OpenSkool/README.md

 - `.env[.*].local` is the only one gitignored.
 Sensitive values should only go in these.
 - None of these files are used in deployment environments.
 The mode is a reference to the `NODE_ENV` value, and not an indication of an actual deployment environment.

+## Setup

-## Docker
+### Docker

-There is a `docker-compose.yaml` in the root of the project containing a postgres database.
-It is not mandatory to use this but it's there for your convenience.
+There is a `docker-compose.yaml` in the root of the project containing some services required for development.

 Start all containers.